Adverse Childhood Experiences2022-02-01T15:32:18-08:00

 Description: The Your Family and Household module of the National Survey of Children’s Health (NSCH) is sponsored by the United States Department of Health and Human Services (HHS), Health Resources and Services Administration’s (HRSA) Maternal and Child Health Bureau (MCHB).
 The survey asks adult respondents questions about their child’s physical and emotional health and well-being before the age of 18.
 Question topics specifically addressing ACES include asking if their child: experienced economic hardship; was treated unfairly because of race; had a parent or guardian divorced; had a parent or guardian die; had a parent or guardian spend time in jail; had and adult slap, hit kick, or punch them; was a victim of violence; lived with someone mentally ill; lived with a person with an alcohol or drug problem.
 A cumulative ACEs score is calculated for each respondent by counting the number of these items that a respondent reported experiencing, creating a score ranging from 0 to 9.

 Data Limitations: The ACEs module captures adverse childhood experiences by asking parents about their child’s exposures.
-Limitations include: 1) relies on self-reported information, 2) provides prevalence, not incidence data, 3) based on population survey and are subject to both sampling and nonsampling error, 4) designed to provide state-level population health estimates and does not provide sub-state estimates.
+Limitations include: 1) relies on self-reported information, 2) provides prevalence, not incidence data, 3) based on population survey and are subject to both sampling and non-sampling error, 4) NSCH dataset designed to provide state-level population health estimates, sub-state estimates have been modeled by the population reference bureau (kidsdata.org) using American Community Survey data, and are independent and not controlled to state totals.
 The data methodology for this indicator helps form a more comprehensive picture and differs from LGHCs other ACEs indicator.
 Data from the two should not be compared directly.

 Indicator Source: National Survey of Children’s Health